kennywj/mcusim/README.md

 # MCU simulator
-The project ported the FreeRTOS simulator, integrated lwip, fatfs/mbedtls to simulate the MCU environment.
+The project ported the FreeRTOS simulator, integrated lwip, fatfs, mbedtls, etc, to simulate the MCU environment.
 It can use the serial port/PPP protocol to connect to a remote PPP server, and then access the Internet.
 For testing purposes, some applications are also integrated in the project.

 git clone --recursive https://github.com/kennywj/mcusim.git